xesdoog/Flatbed-Script/README.md

   - NPC vehicles. *(You can kidnap npcs)*
   - Emergency vehicles. *(Police, Ambulance, Military...
 You can kidnap them too)*
 - ❌ **Vehicles you can not tow:**
-  - Planes and helicopters except the Buzzard.
+  - Boats, planes and helicopters.
     > _Mission vehicles?
 I'm not sure, I haven't tested them._

 ![flatbed_script](https://github.com/xesdoog/Flatbed-Script/assets/66764345/057769e4-70f0-4ace-8f57-b48be082d1ab)